NightMareStories/Cart_of_Watches/README.md

 ## Application has two versions: "development" - development version; "production" - version with finished project.

 &nbsp;
-## If you want to see how I developed the application, how I worked with the preprocessor and what plugins I used to build the project, then select the "development" version.
+## If you want to see how I developed the application, how I worked with the preprocessor and what plugins I used for the project builder, then select the "development" version from the "development" branch.

 &nbsp;
-## If you just want to see how the application works, test and view the code without installing additional plugins, etc., then choose the "production" version with a ready-made project.
+## If you just want to see how the application works, test and see the code without installing additional plugins, etc., then choose the "production" version with a ready-made project from the "production" branch.

 &nbsp;
 # **Attention!**